This article has been updated to reflect the RStudio terminal feature as of version 1.3.1056-1.

 - Advanced Topics

-There are many potential uses of the shell including advanced source control operations, execution of long-running jobs, remote logins, system administration of RStudio Servers, and the aforementioned full-screen terminal programs.
+Potential uses of the shell including advanced source control operations, execution of long-running jobs, remote logins, system administration of RStudio Servers, and the aforementioned full-screen terminal programs.

 This article does not attempt to cover fundamentals on when and how to use a system shell.
 Instead, it focuses on the features, design, options, and limitations of the RStudio terminal feature itself.

-Note, unlike most RStudio features, the nature of the terminal leads to several platform-specific differences.
+Unlike most RStudio features, the nature of the terminal leads to several platform-specific differences.
 These primarily break down into two categories: Windows, and everything else (Mac, Linux, and Server).
 Appendix A provides a summary.

 The Terminal tab is next to the Console tab.
 Click on the Terminal tab and a new terminal session will be created (if there isn't one already).